-Upon the closing of this offering, there will be up to shares of Common Stock issuable upon exercise of the Underwriter Warrants.
-See the section entitled "Underwriting - Underwriter Warrants" for a description of the Underwriter Warrants we have agreed to issue to the underwriters in this offering, subject to the completion of the offering.
+Upon the closing of this offering, there will be up to $[\bullet]$ shares of Common Stock issuable upon exercise of the Underwriter Warrants.
+See the section entitled "Underwriting - Underwriter Warrants" for a description of the Underwriter Warrants we have agreed to issue to the Representative, or its designees, in this offering, subject to the completion of the offering.